If you’re looking to train at one of the best code schools, you’ve probably encountered stats.

 Make sure you understand the data and avoid erroneous conclusions about your likelihood of success.

-The average amount of time spent job seeking is important in planning your career transition and planning your personal finances.
+The average amount of time spent job seeking is important in planning your career transition and personal finances.

 Many schools measure job seeking in the absolute time from graduation to working.
 Other schools, including Alchemy, report job seeking in time spent while unemployed.
 This differentiates between time spent doing interim work from unemployed time spent purely job seeking.